 By hosting your application in Windows Azure, you have the ability to connect your application to the App Fabric (the Service Bus and Access Control Service) which handles all connection, communication, and authentication between applications and services.
 This allows you to maintain your current investment in local applications as well as taking benefits of the cloud.

-Windows Azure storage allows your applications whether running in Windows Azure or locally at your datacenter to treat data as an inexhaustible resource.
+Microsoft Azure storage allows your applications whether running in Windows Azure or locally at your data center to treat data as an inexhaustible resource.
 There are 3 types of storage in SQL Azure

 - Blob storage